-Welcome to ProActive Rehab & Sport Injury Centre's patient resource about Osteoarthritis of the Wrist Joint.
+Welcome to ProActive Rehab & Sport Injury Centre's patient resource about Ligament Injuries of the Wrist.

 Related Document: ProActive Rehab & Sport Injury Centre's Guide to Wrist Anatomy

-Our physiotherapist will then physically examine your wrist joint, and possibly other joints in your body.
-It may hurt when your physiotherapist moves or probes your sore wrist.
+Our physiotherapist will then physically examine your wrist joint.
+It may hurt when we move or probe your sore wrist.
 But it is important that we see how your wrist moves, how it is aligned, and exactly where it hurts.

 Some patients may be referred to a doctor for further diagnosis.
 Once your diagnostic examination is complete, the physiotherapists at ProActive Rehab & Sport Injury Centre have treatment options that will help speed your recovery, so that you can more quickly return to your active lifestyle.

-Your hand and wrist will be bandaged with a well-padded dressing and a splint for support after surgery.
-Although the time needed for rehabilitation varies, you may need to attend physiotherapy sessions for up to three months after surgery.
+If you have surgery, your hand and wrist will be bandaged with a well-padded dressing and a splint for support.
+Although time required for recovery varies, you may need to attend your physiotherapy sessions for up to three months after surgery.

-Our first few treatment sessions will focus on controlling the pain and swelling after surgery.
-We will then have you begin exercises that help strengthen and stabilize the muscles around the wrist joint.
-You will do other exercises to improve the fine motor control and dexterity of your hand.
-Our physiotherapist will give you tips on ways to do your activities without straining the wrist joint.
+Our first few treatment physiotherapy sessions focus on controlling the pain and swelling after surgery.
+Then our physiotherapist will have you begin to do exercises that will help strengthen and stabilize the muscles around the wrist joint.
+We may also use other exercises to improve the fine motor control and dexterity of the hand.
+Our physiotherapist will suggest ways to do activities without straining the wrist joint.

 ProActive Rehab & Sport Injury Centre provides services for physiotherapy in Huntsville.